Hopefully the questions below should answer any questions you have about OULES. If not, please E-mail our president, Patrick.

 However, you do need to be able to get to most rehearsals, and may need to be able to make performances at schools, hospitals or old people's homes.
 These will almost certainly be in office hours.

-Our annual award ceremony/AGM/party, normally taking place after the final show in Trinity Term.
+Our annual award ceremony, normally taking place after the final show in Trinity Term.
 See Flosscars for more information.

 Well, if you happen to be a hospital, school, retirement home or anyone else who would be deserving of our attention, situated in the Oxford area (i.e. within easy bus ride or are able to come and fetch us), and have an area suitable for a bunch of students to prance around in, then let us know, and we'll do our very best to get to you.
-Please contact our Homes and Schools Liaison Officer.
+Please contact our Outreach Officer.

 Alternatively, if you've got a real knack for scenery-building, costuming, songwriting, etc but don't want to act, we'd love to have you on board as well!